codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 - **Mobile compatibility** - The component is not optimized for use on mobile devices.
 - **Webpack issue** -  To be confirmed.

+## Completing the embedded Link flow

+At the end of the embedded Link flow, the **Complete** button is only displayed if all connections flagged as required were made successfully.
+At least one successful connection is required for the button to be displayed.

 ## Getting help